DeNepo/precourse/README.md

 We are a community of people who want to make the web a better place.

-You can expect a growing network, friendships, Sunday fun, a lot of learnings, hard times getting stuck in code, and satisfaction when you reach your goals.
+You can expect a growing network, friendships, Sunday fun, a lot of learning, hard times getting stuck in code, and satisfaction when you reach your goals.

 Take a look through our